solarsailer/matthieuoger.com/content/posts/2019-09-08-what-will-happen-to-code.md

 It's been a long time that I've formed this opinion in my head, and these are the reasons that I choose to not focus on programming anymore, but instead on the products at a higher level.

-Software engineers will probably become like blacksmiths (or similar professions): a few are highly valued for [the quality of their work, and the dedication to their craft](https://youtu.be/TD2XGwmRJi8), but the other 99% have vanished.
+Software engineers will probably become like blacksmiths (or similar professions): a few are highly valued for [the quality of their work, and the dedication to their craft](https://youtu.be/TD2XGwmRJi8), but the other 99% have vanished or been replaced by low-wage jobs.